 In English Studies, multiple and interdisciplinary perspectives are used to examine and produce texts for audiences communicating in English: How do cultures shape language and how does language shape culture?
 How do intersections of cultures affect communication across borders?
 What forms can we create to connect and enter into dialogue with each other?

 Children's Literature, Creative Writing, English Education, Linguistics, Literary and Cultural Studies, Rhetoric and Writing (including New Media Studies, Professional Writing and Rhetorics, Rhetoric and Composition, and Teaching Writing), and TESOL offer our community of students and researchers the means of examining how we teach, learn, and understand ourselves and others through the stories we tell and the ways in which we tell them.

 A student applying to a master's program must:

 International students can learn more about specific application requirements by visiting the Office of Admissions.

-International students are required to submit scores from the Test of English as a Foreign Language (TOEFL).
-The minimum TOEFL score required for graduate admissions is 100 (internet-based testing), or 250 (computer-based testing), or 600-603 (paper-based testing).
-For International students interested in being awarded a teaching assistantship, a TOEFL iBT speaking score of 27 or higher, or the Test of Spoken English (TSE), is required.
+International students are required to submit English Proficiency scores from TOEFL or IELTS.
+The minimum TOEFL score required for graduate admissions is 100 TOEFL ibt or 7.0 on IELTS.
+For International students interested in being awarded a teaching assistantship, a TOEFL iBT speaking score of 27 or higher, equivalent IELTS score, or the Test of Spoken English (TSE), is required.

 |Spring (January)||No applications accepted for spring|